nuitrcs/examplejobs/python/commandline_arguments/readme.md

 To submit myjob.sh or myjob\_named.sh (change the .sh filename as appropriate):

 ```
-msub -v ARG1=3,ARG2=hello myjob.sh
+sbatch -v ARG1=3,ARG2=hello myjob.sh
 ```

-In these examples, you are passing in the values to Python from the msub command, but you could also hard code them explicitly into myjob.sh.
+In these examples, you are passing in the values to Python from the sbatch command, but you could also hard code them explicitly into myjob.sh.